seanboat/twitter-clone/README.md

 Now that our database is seeded and queryable, let's build the Express server that will define the RESTful routes that will serve up our data!

 - Create a bare express server instance, add body parsing middleware, and open the server handle with `server.listen()`, taking care to `await client.connect()` upon successful server startup.
 At this point, fire up the `test/api.spec.js` file and take a look at its `required` constants: there is a `handle` and a `PORT` value coming from the express server top-level `index.js`.

-_hint: you'll want to perform this action inside the callback function that's the second argument to `server.listen()`, and you'll want to specify a `PORT` constant as its first argument_

 The `handle` allows us to target the open connection created by calling `server.listen()`.
 To define it in your express server and export it for use in the test suite, try something like this: